Originally published by Financial Independence Hub.

 By Cary List, CA, CPA, CFP®

-Studies have clearly demonstrated that Canadians are not getting the financial help they need from qualified, professional financial planners.
-This is partially the result of a lack of understanding of how to identify a qualified financial planner and of what they should expect of a financial planner and/or a financial plan.
+Studies have clearly demonstrated that Canadians are not getting the financial help they need from professional financial planners.
+This is partially the result of a lack of understanding of how to identify a professional financial planner and of what they should expect of a financial planner and/or a financial plan.

 Today’s unregulated financial planning environment leaves many of us vulnerable and at risk of receiving advice from individuals who call themselves financial planners but who have not had to attain any qualifications specific to the financial planning practice and who are not held accountable to any oversight body related to the financial planning advice they offer.